 OTs often work with kids with sensory issues.
 They help kids find ways to be less overwhelmed by sensory input.
 You may have heard of a treatment known as

-sensory integration therapy.
+.
 But more often therapists might create what’s called a

 This is a tailored plan of physical activities.
 It helps kids learn to calm themselves and regulate their behavior and emotions.
 And that makes them more open to learning and socializing.

 Here are some things that might be included in a sensory diet:

 Hopping up and down

 Some of these activities are heavy work, a type of activity that pushes or pulls against the body.
 Read

 Child psychologists also work with kids who have sensory processing issues.
 They can use

 cognitive behavioral therapy

 to help kids talk through their feelings and frustrations caused by their challenges.

 At school, your child might be able to get